2017 Rajbiraj municipal election: Bhimraj Yadav

-Anis Ansari
+Anish Ansari

-Anis Ansari, former state minister and mayor is the candidate from CPN-MC.
+Anish Ansari, former state minister and mayor is the candidate from CPN-MC.

 Sailesh Chaudhary

 Sailesh Kumar Chaudhary is former mayor of Rajbiraj Municipality is the candidate from Nepal Loktantrik Forum.

 Voters turnout

 The Election commission of Nepal has scheduled the polling time from early 7:00 am NST to 17:00 pm NST on 18 September 2017.
 There are total 27 polling stations and 46 voting booths in Rajbiraj municipal election.